join us for the 9th FGLI Consortium Annual Colloquium

 Annual Colloquium Overview

-We are thrilled to announce that we are now inviting Members to express interest for the 2025 FGLI Consortium Annual Colloquium.
-This year, Colloquium will be hosted at Lehigh University from Thursday, March 6 - Friday, March 7.
+We are thrilled to announce that we are now inviting FGLI Consortium members to express interest for the 2026 FGLI Consortium Annual Colloquium.
+This year, Colloquium will be hosted at the University of Virginia from Thursday, March 12 - Friday, March 13.

 The FGLI Consortium Annual Colloquium is small in size, and it is structured as an advanced seminar through which participants have the opportunity to dive into research within our field of practice and discuss emerging topics of importance.
 Participants examine how scholarship in the field informs the daily work of supporting FGLI students at colleges and universities where this group is underrepresented.